Student use of a quantum simulation and visualization tool: Conclusion and outlook

 \section{Conclusion and outlook}

-The aim of this study was to probe whether Quantum Composer can be used as a tool to assist students' learning of quantum mechanics in two different kinds of problems: single-well and double-well systems.
+The aim of this study was to probe whether Quantum Composer can be used as a tool to increase students' knowledge of quantum mechanics in a single harmonic well system.
 The exercise covered questions related to the static and dynamic case of the real part, imaginary part, and probability density of single eigenstates and superposition states.
 The study used a think-aloud protocol with five students, where we found that all students could determine or revise answers to problems in quantum mechanics by changing parameters and visualizing the system in Composer.
-Overall, student learning was aided by exploration in Composer, in particular, with regards to their ability to provide the correct answers to questions posed.
-This work bolsters previous studies on the impact of visualization tools in learning quantum mechanics.
-From the results presented, we recommend that Quantum Composer be used as an accompanying tool to other course materials or environments for teaching and learning one-dimensional quantum mechanics.
+Overall, we were able to demonstrate the constructive use of a new quantum visualization and simulation tool and show how student responses to questions about quantum systems was aided by exploration in Composer, in particular, with regards to their ability to provide the correct answers to questions posed.

+This work bolsters previous studies on the impact of quantum mechanics visualization tools.
+First and foremost, the use of tools like Composer can facilitate students' ability to articulate the correct answer, but more effort is required to ensure that students are properly reasoning about the behavior of a given quantum system.
+Thus, we recommend that the use of such tools be coupled directly to other course materials and environments (e.g., guided tutorials, homework exercises) that help students connect their answers to the underlying reasoning.

 As this was just our first exploratory study of the benefits and limitations of using Composer to aid in student learning of 1D quantum mechanical systems, there are many opportunities for more in-depth research studies.
 Future work will include a larger number of student participants with different demographics and educational backgrounds.
 Additionally, we could examine clickstream-type data to better understand how exactly students interact with all of Composer's features.
 We could also create new types of exercises that help develop and elicit student reasoning around these topics.
 Given Composer's unique flexibility, we could also study how students and educators create and/or modify \emph{flowscenes}, as they illustrate or explore different concepts.
 Ultimately, we hope to be able to not just refine Quantum Composer so that it is more useful for students, but we also hope to understand the best way to incorporate Composer in quantum mechanics courses for all science and engineering majors, including those focused on a career in quantum information science and technology.